Sergey Nivens - Fotolia

 From a cloud-discovery standpoint, many cloud access security brokers (CASBs) offer the functionality required to execute the data discovery phase and enable visibility into not only what cloud apps are used, but also the types of data that are being stored, he said.

-Data loss prevention (DLP) controls are another essential component of a data-centric security strategy.
+Data loss prevention (DLP) controls are another essential component of a data-centric security model.
 Numerous DLP tools can help prevent data leaks by monitoring network traffic for data elements that match specific patterns -- such as a payment card or SSN -- and then either blocking or quarantining the traffic for further inspection.
 Mature DLP technology is available from vendors such as Symantec, Intel, McAfee, Digital Guardian (formerly Verdasys) and Microsoft.

-As part of the DLP strategy, organizations should also implement policies to control not only the types of data users can access but also what privileges they have with that access.
+As part of the DLP strategy, organizations should also implement security policies to control not only the types of data users can access but also what privileges they have with that access.
 "As always, a least-privileged model should apply," Cahill said.
 "That is, the least amount of users should have the least amount of privilege to the least amount of data."

-But in implementing such policies, organizations need to be careful about not being so restrictive as to impede collaboration.
+But in implementing such security policies, organizations need to be careful about not being so restrictive as to impede collaboration.
 To address this requirement for cloud-hosted data, some organizations have begun using CASBs for DLP and then DRM software to essentially wrap files with access policies to secure the external sharing of content, Cahill said.

 Using encryption to control who can view and modify data is another best practice, but one that also needs to be implemented in a fashion that does not impede end-user workflows, Cahill added.
 Important considerations here include thinking about format-preserving encryption to maintain functionality, key management and custodianship.